willstott101/GimpFormats/documentation/reference/gimpformats/GimpImageHierarchy.md

 [Show source in GimpImageHierarchy.py:15](../../../gimpformats/GimpImageHierarchy.py#L15)

-Gets packed pixels from a gimp image
+Gets packed pixels from a gimp image.

 NOTE: This was originally designed to be a hierarchy, like an image pyramid, through in practice they only use the